 Description This project provides updated messaging on the large overhead signage on the freeway and major arterial approaches to the toll road system.
-Also included are improved signage for ramp entrances, roadside signage, freeway-to-toll road transition signs and lane stenciling and changes to signage to simplify messaging related to our payment method for infrequent users (One-Time-Toll).
+Also included are improved signage for ramp entrances, roadside signage, freeway-to-toll road transition signs and changes to signage to simplify messaging related to our payment method for infrequent users (Pay Online).